-Before you bore the 9/16 diameter hole for the rear pillar, there are some special precautions that can be taken that will ensure nothing goes wrong.
-This hole should be bored from the top of the stock down.
+Before you bore the 5/8 diameter holes, there are some special precautions that can be taken that will ensure nothing goes wrong.
+Each hole should be bored from the top of the stock down.
 As the cutter breaks through it will damage the inletting around the trigger guard.
 This can be stopped by placing a common washer between the stock and the trigger guard.
 Hold the trigger guard in place with several pieces of masking tape.